7 ways to boost spelling in primary

 This principle underpins the effective teaching of all English in the primary classroom, and can make a significant difference to children’s enjoyment and engagement in all aspects of writing – even spelling!

 Kirstie Hewett is a school improvement specialist (primary English) at the University of Chichester and author of UKLA’s Teaching Spelling 6-11: designing effective learning in English and across the curriculum (£10 or £9 for UKLA members).
-Browse more Year 3 and 4 spelling list resources and Year 5 and 6 spelling list resources.
+Browse more Year 3 and 4 spelling list resources, Year 5 and 6 spelling list resources and free KS2 spelling worksheets.